 Lightyear Review (2026):

-Lightyear is built by ex-Wise founders on a simple idea: transparent fees and real cash interest.
-Zero execution fees on ETFs, 0.35% FX, and some of the highest uninvested cash rates available at a European broker.
-The constraint: a smaller ETF catalogue and no fully automated savings plans.
+Built by ex-Wise founders on a simple idea: transparent fees and real cash interest.
+Free ETF execution, 0.1% FX for UK accounts (0.35% EU), a Stocks & Shares ISA, goal-based Plans, and some of the highest uninvested cash rates at any European broker.
+The constraint: a narrower ETF catalogue than DEGIRO or Trade Republic, and no phone support.

 Some of the links on this site are affiliate links, meaning we may earn a commission at no extra cost to you if you sign up through them.
 This does not affect our reviews or recommendations — we only feature products we genuinely believe are useful for investors.
 This site provides educational content only, not personalized investment advice.
 Investments can lose value and past performance does not guarantee future results.
 You are responsible for your own financial decisions and for confirming the tax and legal rules that apply in your country.